 Most states first try to get your policy transferred.
 This is the best outcome if your insurance company goes out of business.
 If the state can get your policy transferred to another, more stable, insurance company, you retain your coverage, and many of the terms are likely to remain the same (although they could change as well).

 But what if your state can’t find another insurance company to take over your policy?

 In that case, you might be out of luck to a certain degree.
 Once that happens, the state guarantee fund becomes the administrator of your policy.
 However, it’s important to note that most states have a limit on coverage.
 This means that if you have $500,000 worth of coverage, but your state only guarantees a death benefit of $300,000, your family is out some of the money upon your death.

 Note: If you have some types of annuity, you might not be covered at all.
 Double check your state’s guarantee fund policy on annuities before you commit.

 It is possible to get insurance coverage through multiple providers if you want to maximize your coverage.
 However, getting life insurance through one provider can be inconvenient enough; it can be even more inconvenient to layer your coverage.
 On top of that, you might end up paying more overall for the same amount of total coverage.

 Check the Health of Your Insurance Company

-Before you purchase a life insurance policy, it can help to check into the health of the insurance company.
+Before you purchase a life insurance policy whether it be personal, for a parent or a Mortgage Life Insurance Policy, it can help to check into the health of the insurance company.
 Ratings companies provide insight into the strength of insurance companies, including information about how fiscally sound an insurance company is.
 While ratings are far from perfect, they can help you identify problems, as well as get a feel for how stable the company is.

 If you choose a life insurance company that is strong, you are more likely to avoid the issues associated with a failed life insurance company.
 This is a situation in which it can make sense to go with a more well-known name, rather than an obscure life insurance company.